Projects submitted for Ford Environmental Grants must meet the following profile:

 - Provide written or graphic documentation that is requested to show the progress of the project.

 - Fill out a liability release authorizing Ford to use the materials submitted, information and images about their project for unrestricted dissemination in different mass and social media.

-- Participate in at least one talk or conference for educational purposes where they will present details about the impact of the project on the conservation of the environment and its contribution to the Sustainable Development Goals (SDGs).
+- Participate in at least one event or conference for educational purposes to present details about the impact of the project on the conservation of the environment and its contribution to the Sustainable Development Goals (SDGs).